Microwaves, cars, phones, computers, food, and trains – what do these all have in common?

 Using Slow Technology to Find Your Family

 “We had a power outage today, so I went downstairs and spent time with the family.
 They seem nice.”

-It’s true that phones, in particular, are the villain when it comes to family relationships and connection.
-How often are you having a conversation with someone and their phone buzzes and, that’s it, they’re gone.
+It’s true that phones, in particular, are the villain when it comes to family relationships and connections.
+How often are you having a conversation with someone and their phone buzzes and, that’s it, they’re gone?

 It’s rude, but it’s also damaging to relationships with the people that we care about.

 On the topic of the effect of tech on families, one article says, “Research shows that technology is producing higher rates of anxiety among children and adults.

 “Apps are influencing child development and short-circuiting identity formation.
 They’re also discouraging face-to-face interactions and creating superficial intimacy.”

 How many times do you find yourself telling your child just to wait a few minutes because your fake carrots in your fake town are about ready for harvesting and you need to get them on the virtual train?
 Pronto.

 Mindful Use in the Family